 Todaiji Temple (Tōdai-ji)

 Tōdai-ji is the architectural highlight of this one day Nara itinerary.
-Housing the world’s largest Daibutsu (bronze Buddha statue), the Great Buddha Hall is also the world’s largest wooden structure.
+Housing the world’s largest Daibutsu (bronze Buddha statue), the Great Buddha Hall is also the world’s largest wooden structure and a must-visit place in Japan.

 Approaching Tōdai-ji is a surreal experience, as the sacred Nara deer freely roam the temple grounds.
 It’s also hard to believe that a 1,300-year-old building could be so large and well-preserved!